varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

                  empty string.

 	      %{X}o
-	         The contents of response header line X.
+	         The contents of response header X.

 	      %r
 	         The first line of the request.
 Synthesized from other